Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration: Internet source

-I love July because it is a month of change.
+I love July because it is a month of transition.
 Summer begins to retreat, giving way to the first signs of Autumn.
-The leaves on the branches are not quite yellow, but a few have fallen when the wind blows stronger.
-The weather is not quite cold, but the late evenings are no longer as hot as before.
-That feeling makes me want to slow down a bit, breathe deeper, listen more and feel more clearly every moment I am living.
+The leaves on the branches are not yet yellow, but a few have fallen when the wind blows stronger.
+The weather is not yet chilly, but the late evenings are no longer as hot as before.
+That feeling makes me want to slow down a bit, breathe deeper, listen more and feel more clearly each moment I am living.

 July is also the month when I often sit and think a lot about time.
 The calendar is already halfway through, the numbers on my desk now only show July and beyond.
-I suddenly wonder: What have I done?
+I suddenly start to wonder: What have I done?
 The promises I made at the beginning of the year, the plans I wrote in my notebook… have any of them come true?
 Are any of them still unfinished?
-July is like a gentle bell, not to blame, but to remind: time flies so fast, if you don’t live fully today, tomorrow will continue to rush.
+July is like a gentle bell, not to blame, but to remind me: time flies by so quickly, if I don’t live today to the fullest, tomorrow will continue to rush.

 July is probably the month of waiting and excitement for students.
-The seniors look forward to their graduation exam results, look forward to their university admission letter, and then struggle with their first choices in life.
-I remember the old days, also in a July like that, I trembled when I opened my university admission letter.
-I cried, then rushed to show it off all over the house.
+The seniors look forward to their graduation exam results, their university acceptance letters, and then struggle with their first choices in life.
+I remember the old days, also in a July like that, I trembled when I opened my university acceptance letter.
+I cried, then rushed to show it off to everyone in the house.
 That was one of the most beautiful Julys of my life, the month that marked me entering a new door, to grow up little by little.

 July, therefore, is not only a month of memories and nostalgia, but also a milestone that opens a new journey.
 Some people are excited about the journey ahead, some are hesitant, some slow down a bit, taking time to listen to themselves, to see more clearly the direction they truly desire in the upcoming journey.
-Among those changes are countless mixed emotions, nostalgia, regret, mixed with hope and faith.
-July is like a crossroads, where people look back, while gathering all their courage to move forward.
+Amidst these changes are countless mixed emotions, nostalgia, regret, mixed with hope and faith.
+July is like a crossroads, where people look back, and gather all their courage to move forward.

-For me, July is a gentle silence in the middle of the busy cycle of the year.
+For me, July is a gentle pause in the hustle and bustle of the year.
 It is the time when I allow myself to rest a little, to slow down and feel more clearly myself and the simple things around me.
-And when July passes, I will have more motivation to move forward, to complete what is unfinished, and to believe that the days ahead will be full of hope.
+And when July passes, I will have more motivation to move on, to complete what is unfinished, and to believe that the days ahead will be full of hope.
 And so, July is always beautiful, in its own way.

 Ha Linh